 How Many Coat Colors and Variations Do Labradors Have?

-Although there are three official colors found in Labrador Retrievers, the breed has a plethora of different variations and shades, all within each individual coat color.
+Although there are three official colors found in Labrador Retrievers and two different types, the breed has a plethora of different variations and shades, all within each individual coat color.
 This makes for quite a diverse dog.
 But how can you explain this biological phenomenon?

 A Background on the Coat Genetics of the Labrador Retriever